Gizmodiat/AMANDE/README.md

 Run AMANDE with the following syntax:
 `./AMANDE.exe <input_exposures.txt> <input_outcome.txt> [-rs | -chr] [-eqtlgen | -gtex | interval] [-window] [-pvalue] [-output]`
-`-rs | -chr`: select the snp ID format of outcome.
+`-rs | -chr`: select the snp ID format of outcome data.
 `-eqtlgen | -gtex | interval`: select the exposure of interest.
--`window`: set the window from which performs Mendelian randomizations and colocalizations in kilobases (for example `-500` will set a window of 500 kilobases arround the genomic positions entered for exposures in the 'input_exposures.txt file).
+-`window`: set the window from which performs Mendelian randomizations and colocalizations in kilobases (for example `-500` will set a window of 500 kilobases arround the genomic positions entered for exposures in the 'input_exposures.txt' file).
 `-pvalue`: the P-value association threshold between snps and exposures used for IVs pruning.
 `-output`: the output prefix name.
 This name will be the name of the main output folder and the prefix of sub-folders and files.